This post was most recently updated on December 13th, 2020

 Let’s learn something more about Cyprus and NATO, shall we?

-What is NATO and how does it work?
+What is NATO, and how does it work?

 NATO stands for North Atlantic Treaty Organization.

-It is an international military alliance where 30 countries from North America and Europe have signed the treaty where 2 of the countries are from North America and 28 of them are from Europe.
+It is an international military alliance where 30 countries from North America and Europe have signed the treaty where 2 of the countries are from North America, and 28 of them are from Europe.

 NATO was established on 4th April 1949, with only 12 founding nations.
 Now there are 30 countries that have signed the treaty.

-Article 5 from the treaty says, “If an armed attack occurs against one of the member states, it shall be considered an attack against all members, and other members shall assist the attacked member, with armed forces if necessary.”
+Article 5 of the treaty says, “If an armed attack occurs against one of the member states, it shall be considered an attack against all members, and other members shall assist the attacked member, with armed forces if necessary.”